Family Dogs Trained the Kabler Way Since 1995!

 Learn the art of K-9 scent detection with Buddy Lawson!

 Kabler School For Dogs is excited to announce the return of our K-9 Scent Work seminar.
-Spend two days working on your dogs nose work capabilities with instructor Buddy Lawson who has been training dogs for scent detection for over 25 years.
+Spend the day working on your dogs nose work capabilities with instructor Buddy Lawson who has been training dogs for scent detection for over 25 years.
 He is skilled at teaching different breeds and temperaments and is known for his patient guidance of handlers.
 Buddy specializes in K-9 Search and Rescue, Police scent detection, Schutzhund tracking, and competitive nose work.

-Over the two day seminar you will learn the foundations of teaching your dog to use their nose.
+You will learn the foundations of teaching your dog to use their nose.
 Advanced handlers and K-9 teams will also find Buddy’s ability to troubleshoot and problem solve will guide them to a higher level of training and performance.

 Socialization to other dogs is best done in a supervised setting.